avsitu/rails_app/README.md

 - Set up and log into an account
 - Create short text posts that appear on their profile
 - Follow other users to receive a chronological feed of their posts
-- "Like" posts by other users to create a collection of favorite posts (WIP)
+- "Like" posts by other users to create a collection of favorite posts

 You can check out a production version of the application on Heroku: https://still-harbor-86739.herokuapp.com/